alexdjetic/backup_qemu/README.md

 # VM Backup Script

 This is a Python script for performing backups of virtual machine data.
 It uses the `BackupManager` class to handle backup operations and manages disk space considerations.
+I made sure to use only the default library of python, if one is missing after launch use this command: `pip install -r requirement.txt`

 ## Prerequisites